Faculty of Architecture Research Unit (FARU)

 2. Stage Two – Peer Review:

-Manuscripts that pass the initial screening undergo blind peer review by two independent reviewers.
-The Editorial Board considers comments from the peer reviewers and makes decisions such as:
+Manuscripts that pass the initial screening undergo double blind peer review by two-three independent reviewers.
+The FARU committee considers comments from the peer reviewers and makes decisions such as:

 • Accept